03

 Siting to Reduce Risk

 Improving our understanding of risk factors can inform whether and how project siting can help minimize collision and habitat-based impacts for certain species.
-The placement of turbines during project design offers opportunities to site individual turbines away from landscape features that may influence activity of certain birds and bats, thus reducing collision risk.
-Siting wind energy facilities on land that has already been transformed by human activity, such as agricultural land, and avoiding landscapes that offer high-quality habitat for species of concern may help avoid or minimize adverse habitat-based impacts.
+The placement of turbines during project design offers opportunities to site individual turbines away from landscape features with higher bird and bat activity, thus reducing collision risk.
+Siting wind energy facilities on land that has already been transformed by human activity and avoiding landscapes that offer high-quality habitat for species of concern may help avoid or minimize adverse habitat-based impacts, keeping in mind that some agricultural landscapes and restored brownfields can be important habitat for grassland birds.